gazebosim/docs/tutorials/sensor/sensor_demo.md

 # Sensors

-In this tutorial we will learn how to add sensors to our robot and to our environment. we will use three different sensors: an IMU sensor, a Contact sensor and a Lidar sensor.
-We will also learn how to launch multiple things with just one file using `ign_launch`
+In this tutorial we will learn how to add sensors to our robot and to other models in our world.
+We will use three different sensors: an IMU sensor, a Contact sensor and a Lidar sensor.
+We will also learn how to launch multiple tasks with just one file using `ign_launch`
 You can find the final world of this tutorial [here](sensor_tutorial.sdf)

 ## IMU sensor

-The inertial measurement unit(IMU) will give us the `orientation` of our robot in quaternion, the `angular_velocity` in the three axis(X, Y, Z).
-And the `linear_acceleration` in the three axis.
+The inertial measurement unit(IMU) outputs the `orientation` of our robot in quaternion, the `angular_velocity` in the three axes(X, Y, Z).
+And the `linear_acceleration` in the three axes.
 Let's use our [car_demo.sdf](../SDF/car_demo.sdf) world and modify it.
-We will rename it to `sensor_tutorial.sdf`.
+Create a new file `sensor_tutorial.sdf` and add the code from `moving_robot.sdf` to it.
 To define the `IMU` sensor add this code under the `<world>` tag.

 ```xml
 <plugin filename="libignition-gazebo-imu-system.so"